congyl1988/PublishCmd/README.md

    CmdPublish.getInstance().publishJson("hello", json);
    ```

 You can run the @cmd method in different thread.
-As below
+As below:

 ```java
 //You can run the @cmd method in diffrent thread.